MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Credit usage is counted on a monthly basis, starting the first day of each month.
 It isn't based on the license acquisition date.
 Credit usage of an environment shouldn't exceed the credit allocation.

-### What happened to the remaining capacity at the end of the month?
-Can it be used the following month?
+### What happens to the remaining capacity at the end of the month?
+Is it used the following month?

-No, unused capacity isn't carried over to the next month.
+No, unused capacity doesn't carry over to the next month.
 Credit usage is counted on a monthly basis and reset on first day of the month.
 Available capacity is based on allocated capacity.

 ### What can I do with the 5,000 AI credits included in the per user plan with attended RPA?